 Cappuccino: Cappuccino also has a high level of caffeine content nearly 154mg, caffeine level for 12oz (354ml) of serving cup size this is equal to espresso.

 Caffeine Content in Coffee vs Green Coffee

 The green coffee is safe to drink rather than regular coffee.
-Studies have shown that green coffee beans extract or green coffee has low or no caffeine effect on the body when we consume through the drink within the limits
+Studies have shown that green coffee beans extract or green coffee has low or no caffeine effect on the body when we consume the drink within the limit.

 Caffeine Content in Coffee vs Black Coffee